List of Altair: A Record of Battles characters: Urado Kingdom

 Zsigmond is the 44-year-old (42 at the start of the series) ruler of Urado and father of the four Urado princesses.
 Strict and stoic, Zsigmond tries his best to follow Urado's isolationist traditions, despite the fact that Urado has grown incredibly impoverished during his reign.
 Recognizing the kingdom's dire situation and weakened state, he nearly makes a treaty with Balt-Rhein to attain resources to save his people.
-However, Mahmut persuades him to ally with Türkiye and enters the Tripartite Military Alliance.
-Although polite and honorable, he shows a rather ferocious side, such as executing a Balt-Rhein ambassador as a show of trust to Türkiye.
+However, Mahmut persuades him to ally with Turkey and enters the Tripartite Military Alliance.
+Although polite and honorable, he shows a rather ferocious side, such as executing a Balt-Rhein ambassador as a show of trust to Turkey.